AnrdyShmrdy/ezrassor_teleop/README.md

 To rebuild the interfaces package after modifying it, make sure to run this command in order to do so:

 `colcon build --packages-select ezrassor_teleop_interfaces --cmake-clean-cache`

+## How to run/use it:

+You'll need three terminals open, all of them sourced with your ROS2 Foxy installation and overlay
+In each terminal, navigate to ezrassor_teleop_actions/ezrassor_teleop_actions from the root of the repository folder

+In the first terminal, run the teleop action server with the below command:

+`python3 teleop_action_server.py`

+In the second terminal run this command to display the messages published to the teleop_action_server/wheel_instructions_topic:

+`ros2 topic echo /teleop_action_server/wheel_instructions_topic`

+In the third terminal, you can run `python3 send_single_goal.py` to see a wheel-action goal get sent to the teleop action server.
+You can also run `python3 send_single_goal_cancel.py` to see a wheel-action goal get cancelled mid-execution

+## Current Progress:

+Currently the teleop action server can recieve one goal at a time from the teleop action client
+The ability to send, execute, and cancel multiple goals is not yet complete